 - Content that a reasonable citizen may not consider maintaining the dignity and decorum appropriate for government.

 This list is a nonexclusive list.
-The external link policy applies only to web sites outside https://atlantainjurycounsel.com The webmaster shall establish procedures to monitor the implementation and continuing oversight of this policy.
-These procedures shall include a process for review of all new requests for external content links from https://atlantainjurycounsel.com Web page to another page to ensure compliance with this policy prior to granting the request.
+The external link policy applies only to web sites outside https://atlantainjurycounsel.com.
+The webmaster shall establish procedures to monitor the implementation and continuing oversight of this policy.
+These procedures shall include reviewing all new requests for external content links from https://atlantainjurycounsel.com Web page to another page to ensure compliance with this policy before granting the request.

 Each request for such a link shall be evaluated using the following guidelines:

 Does the site provide information or services, which are not already available or linked to on https://atlantainjurycounsel.com?
 If not, is the quality of the site comparable to or better than what is already provided?

 Is the site well designed, easy to use, cross-browser compliant, and accessible to people with disabilities?

 https://atlantainjurycounsel.com reserves the right, at its sole discretion and without explanation, to withdraw at any time any external content for any reason.

 What is the DoubleClick cookie doing on my computer?